-Children's Discovery Museum of San Jose has served over 8.6 million adults and children since opening its doors in the spring of 1990.
-In the 2016-2017 fiscal year, the Museum provided engaging learning opportunities to over 336,420 families and 35,260 group visitors.
+Children's Discovery Museum of San Jose has served over 9 million adults and children since opening its doors in the spring of 1990.
+In the 2017-2018 fiscal year, the Museum provided engaging learning opportunities to over 333,900 families and 32,930 group visitors.

-The Museum offers 28,000 square feet of exhibition space in 13 dedicated galleries, each housing 8-10 interactive exhibits which respond to the distinctive need for children to learn through concrete interactions.
-Therefore, the Museum's exhibits encourage touching, exploring, manipulating, and experimenting, and cut across the disciplines of art, science, and the humanities.
-The Museum's theme is connections; the context is community - the myriad relationships within and between the man-made and natural worlds and the way those relationships are expressed here in its own backyard.
-Whether children are role-playing a firefighter on the authentic fire engine in the Streets of San Jose exhibit, using colorful plastic balls to study how water rushes and flows in WaterWays, or experimenting with surface tension by playing with bubbles, they are actively engaged in learning, inspired by their own curiosity to investigate how things work and understand more about the world we live in.
-While the majority of exhibits focus on children to age 10 and their parents and caregivers, The Wonder Cabinet serves the needs of the Museum's youngest visitors as an early learning environment with exhibits designed to support the cognitive, emotional, and social development of infants, toddlers, and preschoolers.
+The Museum exhibits encourage touching, exploring, manipulating and experimenting, and cut across the disciplines of art, science and the humanities.
+The Museum's theme is connections; the context is community - the myriad relationships within and between the man-made and natural worlds and the way those relationships are expressed here in our own backyard.
+While the majority of exhibits focus on children to age 10 and their parents and caregivers, The Wonder Cabinet serves the needs of the Museum's youngest visitors as an early learning environment with exhibits designed to support the cognitive, emotional and social development of infants, toddlers and preschoolers.
+Whether children are role-playing a firefighter on the authentic fire engine in the Streets of San Jose exhibit, using colorful plastic balls to study how water rushes and flows in WaterWays, or experimenting with surface tension by playing with bubbles, they are actively engaged in learning, inspired by their own curiosity to investigate how things work and to understand more about the world in which we live.